Raiidahmed/Event-Extractor-With-GUI/README.md

-# Event-Extractor-With-GUI
+# Event-Extractor-With-GUI-LIVE
- An Event Data Extractor/Webscraper built with beautifulsoup and GPT
+ An event data extractor/web scraper pairing BeautifulSoup and the GPT API